renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Notion/integrations-notion.md

 # Set up a Notion App

-To use Notion components in Langflow, you first need to create a Notion integration and configure it with the necessary capabilities.
+To use Notion components in Aiexec, you first need to create a Notion integration and configure it with the necessary capabilities.
 This guide will walk you through the process of setting up a Notion integration and granting it access to your Notion databases.

 ## Prerequisites